rciszek/node-webworker/README.md

 # node-webworker-wrapper
-Wraps WebWorker scripts for execution on Node.js.
+Wraps WebWorker scripts for execution on Node.js, enabling reuse of existing browser workers on Node.js.
+The wrapped workers are executed nonparallel.

 ## Installation
 ```